trias-project/checklist-recipe/recipe.md

 In this case, we aim to replace specific information in `raw_data` by new information specified in the code.

-_Add basic example based on example!!!_
+_Add basic example based on template!!!_

 ### `mutate()` + `case_when()`

 `case_when` is often used together with `mutate()` when you want to make a new column (or change an existing one) based on the content of other existing variables.

-_Add basic example based on example!!!_
+_Add basic example based on template!!_

 # Push changes to GitHub

 You would eventually like to _save_ your mapping not only locally on your computer, but remotely on GitHub too.
-You have then to _commit_ your work and eventually  _push_ it to GitHub.
+You have then to _commit_ your work and  _push_ it to GitHub.
 Doing so, you will sync the GitHub repository with the most updated version on your local machine.

 You can do it within RStudio: [hands-on session within RStudio](https://inbo-tutorials.netlify.com/git/rstudio/#/), or you can alternatively use GitHub Desktop: [hands-on session with GitHub Desktop](https://inbo-tutorials.netlify.com/git/desktop/#/).